leopiccionia/numista-sdk/docs/README.md

 - `Promise`-based APIs, designed for `async`/`await`
 - Experimental [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)-based API for paginated requests
 - Proper error handling:
-  - Connector returns `RequestError` if the connection with the server failed
+  - The connector returns `RequestError` if the connection with the server failed
-  - Connector returns `ResponseError` if the server responded with an error message
+  - The connector returns `ResponseError` if the server responded with an error message

 ## Learn more